ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 <code src="./demos/basic.tsx"></code>

+## EIP6363

+Automatically add wallets based on EIP6963.
+Under the [EIP6963](https://eips.ethereum.org/EIPS/eip-6963) protocol, it can avoid conflicts caused by users installing multiple wallets, and can automatically identify the wallets that users have installed.

+<code src="./demos/eip6963.tsx"></code>

 ## Add more wallets

 In order to reduce the size of the package, you need to configure `wallets` to import wallets.
 You can export related resources from `@ant-design/web3-wagmi`.
 If you don't have the resources you need, you can submit [Github issue](https://github.com/ant-design/ant-design-web3/issues) to tell us.
 You can also configure it yourself or submit a PR to support it.

+In addition, we recommend setting `eip6963` to `true` to avoid conflicts when users install multiple wallets.

 <code src="./demos/more-wallets.tsx"></code>